DefectDojo/django-DefectDojo/DOCKER.md

 ### Access the application
 Navigate to <http://localhost:8080> where you can log in with username admin.
-To find out the admin user’s password, check the very beginning of the console output of the initializer container, typically name 'django-defectdojo_initializer_1', or run the following:
+To find out the admin password, check the very beginning of the console output of the initializer container, typically name 'django-defectdojo_initializer_1', or run the following:

 ```zsh